SMI/SmiServices/src/microservices/Updating/Microservices.UpdateValues/README.md

 #### Data Failure States

 - No tables exist that contain the updated field(s)
-- The TableInfo in RDMP maps to a non existant table (e.g. if the database server has been shutdown or the table renamed/deleted)
+- The TableInfo in RDMP maps to a non existent table (e.g. if the database server has been shutdown or the table renamed/deleted)

 #### Environmental Failure States